zafrani/Companion-For-PUBG-Android/README.md

 ### How to contribute
 Submit pull requests here.
 Help us review pull requests and most importantly help keep our data and images up to date.
+See the Projects tab above for tasks we need help with.

 Data json files can be found here: https://github.com/ZafraniTechLLC/PUBG-Companion/tree/master/app/src/main/assets